sfbrigade/intentional-walk-server/README.md

    It will take a while the first time you run this command to download and build the images to run the web application code in a Docker "container".
+   In addition, random database data is generated during this process.

 4. Now you should be able to open the web app in your browser at: http://localhost:8000/